tudo-cni/TUDo-Industrial-mmWave-Dataset/README.md

 ## Dataset description
 Results are separated in the following file types:
+- "static_measurement_positions.csv": x and y coordinates of the static measurement positions in meters.
 - "positions_[...].csv": position (, multi-user scenario) and start time (**UTC+1**) of each measurement.
 Positions and scenario identifiers can be referenced from the publication.
 - "STING_data_[...].csv": KPIs from distributed FR2-STING units (1 hour needs to be added to 'time' due to different time zone).
   - utilized columns: